teuben/teunix/docs/astronomy-on-ubuntu.md

 there are some neat bibtex tools we should advertise here.

 what about PDF annotation, useful if you make your own PDF libary.
 And a library search engine, you store your PDF's in a big container, and have it index.

+Overleaf is heavily used by a lot of astronomers.
+But did you know you can keep a local copy on your own system using git?
+And even make local changes and push them back to overleaf?
+It's always a good idea to have a 2nd backup.

 ## LibreOffice